ceph/ceph/doc/rados/operations/user-management.rst

 ``x``

 :Description: Gives the user the capability to call class methods
               (i.e., both read and write) and to conduct ``auth`` operations on monitors.

 ``class-read``

 :Descriptions: Gives the user the capability to call class read methods.
                Subset of ``x``.

 ``class-write``

 :Description: Gives the user the capability to call class write methods.
               Subset of ``x``.

-``*``
+``*``, ``all``

 :Description: Gives the user read, write and execute permissions for a
               particular daemon/pool, and the ability to execute admin commands.

+The following entries describe valid capability profiles:

-``profile osd``
+``profile osd`` (Monitor only)

 :Description: Gives a user permissions to connect as an OSD to other OSDs or
               monitors.
 Conferred on OSDs to enable OSDs to handle replication heartbeat traffic and status reporting.

-``profile mds``
+``profile mds`` (Monitor only)

 :Description: Gives a user permissions to connect as a MDS to other MDSs or
               monitors.

-``profile bootstrap-osd``
+``profile bootstrap-osd`` (Monitor only)

 :Description: Gives a user permissions to bootstrap an OSD.
 Conferred on
-              deployment tools such as ``ceph-disk``, ``ceph-deploy``, etc. so that they have permissions to add keys, etc. when bootstrapping an OSD.
+              deployment tools such as ``ceph-volume``, ``cephadm``, etc. so that they have permissions to add keys, etc. when bootstrapping an OSD.

-``profile bootstrap-mds``
+``profile bootstrap-mds`` (Monitor only)

 :Description: Gives a user permissions to bootstrap a metadata server.
-              Conferred on deployment tools such as ``ceph-deploy``, etc. so they have permissions to add keys, etc. when bootstrapping a metadata server.
+              Conferred on deployment tools such as ``cephadm``, etc. so they have permissions to add keys, etc. when bootstrapping a metadata server.

+``profile bootstrap-rbd`` (Monitor only)

+:Description: Gives a user permissions to bootstrap an RBD user.
+              Conferred on deployment tools such as ``cephadm``, etc. so they have permissions to add keys, etc. when bootstrapping an RBD user.

+``profile bootstrap-rbd-mirror`` (Monitor only)

+:Description: Gives a user permissions to bootstrap an ``rbd-mirror`` daemon
+              user.
+Conferred on deployment tools such as ``cephadm``, etc. so they have permissions to add keys, etc. when bootstrapping an ``rbd-mirror`` daemon.

+``profile rbd`` (Manager, Monitor, and OSD)

+:Description: Gives a user permissions to manipulate RBD images.
+When used
+              as a Monitor cap, it provides the minimal privileges required by an RBD client application; this includes the ability to blocklist other client users.
+When used as an OSD cap, it provides read-write access to the specified pool to an RBD client application.
+The Manager cap supports optional ``pool`` and ``namespace`` keyword arguments.

+``profile rbd-mirror`` (Monitor only)

+:Description: Gives a user permissions to manipulate RBD images and retrieve
+              RBD mirroring config-key secrets.
+It provides the minimal privileges required for the ``rbd-mirror`` daemon.

+``profile rbd-read-only`` (Manager and OSD)

+:Description: Gives a user read-only permissions to RBD images.
+The Manager
+              cap supports optional ``pool`` and ``namespace`` keyword arguments.

+``profile simple-rados-client`` (Monitor only)

+:Description: Gives a user read-only permissions for monitor, OSD, and PG data.
+              Intended for use by direct librados client applications.

+``profile fs-client`` (Monitor only)

+:Description: Gives a user read-only permissions for monitor, OSD, PG, and MDS
+              data.
+Intended for CephFS clients.

+``profile role-definer`` (Monitor and Auth)

+:Description: Gives a user **all** permissions for the auth subsystem, read-only
+              access to monitors, and nothing else.
+Useful for automation tools.
+Do not assign this unless you really, **really** know what you're doing as the security ramifications are substantial and pervasive.

+``profile crash`` (Monitor only)

+:Description: Gives a user read-only access to monitors, used in conjunction
+              with the manager ``crash`` module when collecting daemon crash dumps for later analysis.

 Pool
 ----